-How to transfer shares
+How to transfer company shares

-They can be transferred from one person to another in exchange for:
+Limited company shares can be transferred from one person to another in exchange for:

-- A cash payment.
+- a cash payment

-- A non-cash consideration such as goods, services, knowledge or writing off debts.
+- a non-cash consideration such as goods, services, knowledge, or writing off debts

-- As part of an employee share scheme.
+- as part of an employee share scheme

-- As a gift to a family member or spouse.
+- as a gift to a family member or spouse

-- Company registration number (CRN).
+- company number

-- Amount paid for the shares
+- amount paid for the shares

-- Details of non-cash payments, if applicable.
+- details of non-cash payments, if applicable

-- Signature of the transferor.
+- signature of the transferor

 - Stamp Duty liability, if applicable.